MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

 - Northbound communication with REST clients
 - Encryption of credentials
-- Southbound communication to hosts, Gateway VMs, and Software Load Balancer (SLB) VMs
+- Southbound communication to hosts, Gateway VMs, and Software Load Balancer VMs

 When you update a REST certificate, you must update the management clients and network devices to use the new certificate.